dmx-systems/dmx-linqa/README.md

 Linqa is a web application for the [DMX platform](https://github.com/dmx-systems/dmx-platform).
 Automatic text translation is done by the means of the [DeepL](https://www.deepl.com) service.
 Like the DMX platform, Linqa itself is Open Source software under the GNU AGPL license.

 Originally Linqa was developed by [DMX Systems](https://dmx.systems), contracted by [Franco-German Forum for the Future](https://df-zukunftswerk.eu), and funded by [public money](https://linqa.eu/fsfe-article-on-linqa/).
 The original version was restricted to German and French.
-Meanwhile the Language aspect is generalized, and adding another language to the current set of 9 is rather easy.
+Meanwhile the language aspect is generalized, and adding another language to the current set of 9 is rather easy.

 Linqa website and blog: https://linqa.eu
 Try out Linqa yourself by requesting access to a demo installation: https://linqa.eu